Perfect-Pool/onchain-madness/documentation/OnchainMadnessFactory.md

 - Arguments:
     - `year`: `uint256` - The year of the tournament
     - `_matchId`: `uint8` - The ID of the match
-- Returns: `OnchainMadness.Match` - The data of the match
+- Returns: `OnchainMadness.Match memory` - The data of the match as Match memory

 ### getFinalFour

 - Description: Get the Final Four data
 - Arguments:
     - `year`: `uint256` - The year of the tournament
-- Returns: `OnchainMadness.FinalFour` - The data of the Final Four
+- Returns: `OnchainMadness.FinalFour memory` - The data of the Final Four as FinalFour memory

 ### getTeamName